govindnirav/project_d100/README.md

 The `project_d100` package uses GLM and LGBM models to predict the number of bikes rented in a bike-sharing rental process.

-This project/package is created for the joint assessment for the D100 and D400 modules, from the MPhil in Economics and Data Science at the University of Cambridge.
+This project/package is created for the joint assessment for the D100 and D400 modules (grade received: 79% - Distinction), from the MPhil in Economics and Data Science at the University of Cambridge.

 ** All outputs (data, model, visualisations) are provided in the .zip file.
 All outputs are also prerendered in`scripts/eda_cleaning.ipynb`.